MacBooster vs. MacKeeper vs. CleanMyMac

 So, let’s say you don’t have time to go and delete files one by one.
 Well, neither do we.
 So, we use a third-party Mac Cleaning tool to quickly scan through different files and suggest the ones we need to delete.

-You too can use a tool to do this, and we recommend CleanMyMac as it works great and has an easy-to-use UI.
+You too can use a tool to do this, we test CleanMyMac and it works great and has an easy-to-use UI.
 It can also help clear any system junk files, and you can also use it to uninstall and remove apps and other hidden files.

 Finally, if you still can’t seem to get past the “not enough free space” error while upgrading macOS and even after clearing all the required storage space, you don’t know what to do.
 Then my advice would simply be to wait.